Seated Resistance Band Leg / Hip Abduction

 Related exercises to discover

 Seated resistance band leg / hip abduction is a gym work out exercise that targets glutes & hip flexors and also involves quadriceps.
 Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Cardio – cross trainer / crosstrainer machine, your exercise (placeholder) and single / one arm overhead dumbbell squats are related exercise that target the same muscle groups as seated resistance band leg / hip abduction.
+Hip circles, weighted cossack squats and barbell snatch are related exercise that target the same muscle groups as seated resistance band leg / hip abduction.
 Visit our free illustrated exercise directory for more exercises to try in your workouts.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.